GrzegorzKrug/road-signs/README.md

 ### Add few pictures to dataset.
 ![Picture](stop.png)

 Very important!
-Keep gap between object and picture edge (about 2-3 pixels).
+Keep gap between object and picture edge (at least 2-3 pixels).

 It would be nice if you keep folder structure.